isomerpages/govtech-corp/media/technews/_posts/2019-10-12-post-Four key insights from GovTech’s cloud architect.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Cloud architect and Smart Nation Fellow Mr Gregor Hohpe gives his take on how organisations can accelerate digital innovation while reaping the benefits of greater flexibility and resilience." src="/images/technews/Four_key_insights_from_GovTech_s_cloud_architect_1.jpg">
 </div>
-<h3>Cloud architect and Smart Nation Fellow Mr Gregor Hohpe gives his take on how organisations can accelerate digital innovation while reaping the benefits of greater flexibility and resilience.</h3>
+<p>Cloud architect and Smart Nation Fellow Mr Gregor Hohpe gives his take
+on how organisations can accelerate digital innovation while reaping the benefits of greater flexibility and resilience.</p>
 <p>“No business has ever complained that their IT is moving too quickly,”
 says Mr Gregor Hohpe, Smart Nation Fellow at the Government Technology Agency of Singapore (GovTech).
 In fact, with the likes of Facebook, Amazon,